CameronBodine/PINGMapper/README.md

 # 🔥 CAUTION 🔥
 *This is a development branch.
 Scripts may not perform as expected, or may error out.
 Use at your own peril!!! :-)*

-In Development:
+In Development for v2.0.0:
-- Automatic depth detection using deep learning models.
+- Automated depth estimation.
+- Automated shadow removal.
+- Automated substrate segmentation.

 #  🔥THAT IS ALL🔥